 What is a Manufacturer Under the Buy American Act?

-Many BAA lawyers and False Claims Act attorneys have their own interpretation of what is a manufacturer.
+Many BAA lawyers and False Claims Act attorneys have their own interpretation of what a manufacturer is.
 However, defense attorneys familiar with the Buy American Act will understand that the FAR or Statutes do not have a set definition.
 Each case is looked at on its own merit.

 The BAA tends to suggest that end products and at least 50% of the costs of all components be manufactured in the United States, but “manufacturing” in the United States would not necessarily preclude all processing overseas.
 See for example.
 See General Kinetics, Inc., Cryptek Div., B-242052.2 (May 7, 1991).